Skip to footer content

 How Do You Generate QR Codes in ASP.NET Core?

 Integrating QR code generation into ASP.NET Core follows the Model View Controller pattern.
-Here's a HomeController class implementation:
+Here is a HomeController class implementation that returns a QR code image directly from an action method:

 using IronQr;